ameyakarkal/az-204/docs/compute/azure-function.md

     FunctionService "1"--> "*" Function
 :::

-#### durable function
+# durable function
-there are four interactions that durable functions support
+patterns
     - function chaining
     - fan out
     - monitor
+    - async http api (calling a service to check on status)
     - human interaction
 there are four types of durable functions
-- orchestration function : needs the behavior to be deterministic
+- starter : initiatizes the process. simple azure function
+    - `IDurableOrchestrationClient` to start orchestration
+- orchestrator : defines steps in function
+    - `IDurableOrchestrationContext` context which is used to call activity `context.CallActivityAsync<>`
-- activity function : does the actual work
+- activity : multiple
+    - `ActivityTrigger` binds input
 - entity function : controls entity persistance
-- xx ?